kissgyorgy/cloudflare-dyndns/README.md

 $ cloudflare-dyndns --help
 Usage: cloudflare-dyndns [OPTIONS] [DOMAINS]...

-  A simple command line script to update CloudFlare DNS A records with the current IP address of the machine running the script.
+  A command line script to update CloudFlare DNS A and/or AAAA records based on the current IP address(es) of the machine running the script.

   For the main domain (the "@" record), simply put "example.com" Subdomains can also be specified, eg. "*.example.com" or "sub.example.com"